muhsinachipra/pinterest/README.md

 # Pinterest-Like App

 This is a simple Pinterest-like app built using MongoDB, Node.js, React, and NestJS.
-The app allows users to like, tag, follow, and unfollow pictures.
+The app allows users to like and tag pictures, follow and unfollow creators .
 It includes automated unit tests and a test coverage report.
 The project structure is split into a backend and frontend.

 ## Features
 - **User Authentication:** Register, log in, and view user profiles.
-- **Pins (Pictures):** Create, view, like, tag, follow, and unfollow pins.
+- **Pins (Pictures):** Create, view, like, tag pins.
+- **Creator (User):**  follow, and unfollow creators.
 - **Automated Testing:** Unit tests and test coverage report using Jest.
 - **Responsive Design:** Built with TailwindCSS for responsive styling.